miltonpereira/30daysoftesting/readme.md

 #Test Challenges!
 *Complete in any order you like!*

-- [ ] BUY ONE TESTING RELATED BOOK AND READ IT BY DAY 30
+- [ V ] BUY ONE TESTING RELATED BOOK AND READ IT BY DAY 30
 - [ ] TAKE A PHOTO OF SOMETHING YOU ARE DOING AT WORK
 - [ ] LISTEN TO A TESTING PODCAST
 - [ ] SHARE A TESTING BLOG POST WITH A NON-TESTER